deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_12_8.png)

-> 🔼 Figure 1 showcases image samples generated by the FiTv2-3B/2 model across various resolutions and aspect ratios, demonstrating its ability to generate high-quality images at unrestricted resolutions.
+> 🔼 Figure 1 shows example images generated by the FiTv2-3B/2 model at various resolutions and aspect ratios, demonstrating its ability to generate high-quality images across a wide range of resolutions.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 1: Selected samples from FiTv2-3B/2 models at resolutions of 256 ×256, 512×512, 768×768, 256×768 and 768×256.
 All the images are sampeld with CFG=4.0.
 FiT is capable of generating images at unrestricted resolutions and aspect ratios.
 FiTv2 pushes the image generation ability of FiT to a new level, capable of generating better and higher-resolution images.